GoogleChrome/web.dev/src/site/content/en/blog/building-a-breadcrumbs-component/index.md

 ---
 layout: post
 title: Building a breadcrumbs component
-subhead: A foundational overview of how to build a responsive and accessible breadcrumbs component for users to traverse your experience
+subhead: A foundational overview of how to build a responsive and accessible breadcrumbs component for users to navigate your site.
 authors:
   - adamargyle
-description: A foundational overview of how to build a responsive and accessible breadcrumbs component for users to traverse your experience
+description: A foundational overview of how to build a responsive and accessible breadcrumbs component for users to navigate your site.
 date: 2021-07-14
 thumbnail: image/vS06HQ1YTsbMKSFTIPl2iogUQP73/kCeb8N9YlMYsI5O5ChC9.png
 hero: image/vS06HQ1YTsbMKSFTIPl2iogUQP73/dk9VreVtYiF3LBkRpZlg.png